can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

   limitation and nicely wrap the code if necessary.
 * And probably many more bugs and mistakes that I did myself.

-After all this functionality got implemented client reached near perfect state to me, because if you remember it's unidirectional nature was one of the client limitation and now it actually didn't matter where post was written or updated, fetch end merge steps could incorporate all the changes back.
-And what's eve cooler, now client can be used for any blog and from the day one it's possible to get all posts offline and work as if you were using `cl-journal` forever.
+After all this functionality got implemented, the client reached near perfect state to me, because if you remember it's unidirectional nature was one of the client limitations and now it actually didn't matter where a post was written or updated, fetch end merge steps could incorporate all the changes back.
+And what's even cooler, now the client can be used for any blog and from the day one it's possible to get all posts offline and work as if you were using `cl-journal` forever.